- Slim handled brush with good grip

 As 3 brush heads are included with the 5000, the provided storage compartment holds up to 4.

-Perfectly acceptable is the travel case, holding 1 brush handle and up to 2 brush heads.
-This is supplied with the 5000 and the 5950.
+The travel case is perfectly acceptable, holding 1 brush handle and up to 2 brush heads.
+This is supplied with the 5000 and 5950.
 It is transparent and does not allow for in case charging like the Genius 9000.

 It is not as rigid or soft to touch like the Genius case.
-In fact if you are a frequent traveller, the Genius 9000 might be the more appealing.
+In fact, if you are a frequent traveller, the Genius 9000 might be more appealing.

 However, now with 2 weeks of battery life, this is less of an issue.

-In the unlikely event something go wrong, there is as standard a 24 month warranty is provided with the 5000.
+In the unlikely event, something goes wrong, there is as standard a 24 month warranty is provided with the 5000.
 This covers the battery too.
 Register the brush online and you get an extra 12 months at no extra cost, so 36 months or 3 years in total.

 One final thing to be aware of is that there is a 30 day money back guarantee on offer from Oral-B. It is essentially like a trial, whereby you can buy and try the brush.
 Should you not like it you can return it for a refund.
 This is particularly useful if you are unsure whether an electric toothbrush is for you.

 Summary of Design, Usability, Clean & General Use